MarkNwilliam/YeeFm_hackathon_backend_ai_only/README.md

 ## Other Repositories

+### Frontend
+- [Frontend Repository](https://github.com/MarkNwilliam/yeeplatform): Contains the frontend codebase for Yee FM.

+### Backend
+- [Backend Repository](https://github.com/MarkNwilliam/yeeplatformbackend): Contains the backend codebase for Yee FM.

   - **Private Repositories:** We have several private repositories due to the sensitive business value they hold.
-Permissions for access can be requested by contacting us through the provided channels below.
+Permission for access can be requested by contacting us through the provided channels below.

 ## My Contacts